Garage drawings must be purchased prior to February 15, 2023. (Drawings are $400; this $400 will be credited toward the final building price.)

 Next up, was the Classic Portable Garage.
 This single garage comes with fewer options but still looks quite classy (hence the name) and I knew it could be customized for our needs.
 A few things I really wanted on my portable garage were:

-- Ramp: If you buy a portable one car garage, it sits above ground level about 8 inches.
+Ramp: If you buy a portable one-car garage, it sits above ground level by about 8 inches.
 Sheds Unlimited provides a really solid ramp to make it easy to get the car, tractor, or lawn equipment in and out easily.

 Deciding on a Portable Garage